 See Leanne Betasamosake Simpson, As We Have Always Done : Indigenous Freedom through Radical Resistance.
 (Minneapolis; London: University of Minnesota Press, 2020); Donna Haraway, ‘Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective’, Feminist Studies 14, no. 3 (1988): 575–99.

-The Symposium kicks off with the lectures of four key-note speakers from the fields of cultural geography, landscape architecture, environmental humanities, and philosophy.
+The Symposium kicked off with the lectures of four key-note speakers from the fields of cultural geography, landscape architecture, environmental humanities, and philosophy.
 The work of these recognized researchers defines the international state of the art around architecture and landscape.
-Each key-note speaker will lead one of the groups of participants in the workshop phase of the event.
+Each key-note speaker led one of the groups of participants in the workshop phase of the event.

 Tim Ingold is Emeritus Professor of Social Anthropology in the University of Aberdeen.
 His pioneering approach to material culture, through the overlaps of archaeology and anthropology, architecture and art, has made him one of the most prominent voices internationally around the studies of “making”.
 In his work, issues of embodied perception and skilled practice are explored within both social and environmental contexts, yielding a situated and relational understanding of the (more-than-human) world.
 At the same time, his studies specifically around the question of landscape have been highly influential, receiving international and interdisciplinary acknowledgement.